jwhberrios/Cryptocurrencies/README.md

 As presented in the 2-D scatter plot above, using the PCA algorithm, the crytocurrencies dimensions was reduced to two principal components.

+# Summary
+With a total of 577 classifications of cryptocurrencies identified based on the similarities of their features, specific features of each classification group should further be analyzed to ensure the portolio proposed from these analyses is as robust as possible for the best interest of the clients of the investment bank.